Senior School Curriculum

 The Modern Languages Department at WGS is energetic and diverse, with a number of native speakers within the department.
-We offer an array of trips to pupils of all ages, from Christmas markets to Chateau trips and study visits to Spain as well as cross-curricular trips (German/History/Psychology trip to Germany) to ensure that the learning of Modern Languages is relevant and enjoyable, bringing 21st century employability to pupils.
+We offer an array of trips to pupils of all ages such as study visits to Spain as well as cross-curricular trips (German/History/Psychology trip to Germany) to ensure that the learning of Modern Languages is relevant and enjoyable, bringing 21st century employability to pupils.
 The annual highlight is the Cultural Evening at which students from across the school, including the prep school, come together to perform songs, poems and sketches in their chosen language, whilst spectators can enjoy some delicacies such as Spätzli or some tasty Brie with baguette.